ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The batch checksum.

-To handle the leader's request, the helper first ensures that the request meets the requirements for batch parameters following the procedure in
+To handle the leader's request, the helper first ensures that it recognizes the task ID in the request path.
+If not, it MUST abort with error `unrecognizedTask`.
+The helper then verifies that the request meets the requirements for batch parameters following the procedure in
 {{batch-validation}}.

 Next, it computes a checksum based on the reports that satisfy the query, and